 You can visit turtle hatcheries throughout the southwest coast of Sri Lanka, and you will be able to see baby turtles and injured turtles being rehabilitated.
 We would recommend Kosgoda as the best Turtle hatchery to visit.
 It takes good care of the animals and offers insightful information about turtle conservation.

-Which National Park is best in Sri Lanka?
+Which is the best National Park in Sri Lanka?

 We are often asked, “Which national park should I visit in Sri Lanka?”.
 In short, each park is fantastic for different reasons, so often our recommendations about which park you should visit will depend on the experience and animals you would like to see.